 - Arctic wolf

-I wanted to find out where these subspecies of wolves can be found in North America and the differences between them.
+I wanted to find out where these subspecies of wolves can be found in North America and their differences.
 The results were quite surprising.

 There are approximately two thousand eastern wolves in Canada.
 Of these, one thousand are breeding adults in approximately five hundred packs.

 The eastern wolf is a subspecies of the gray wolf.
-In 2016, two studies determined that the DNA sequence of the eastern wolf was the result of a mix of coyote and gray wolf.
+In 2016, two studies determined that the eastern wolf’s DNA sequence was the result of a mix of coyote and gray wolf.
 There are two forms of the eastern wolf, the larger Great Plains eastern wolf and the smaller, slender, Algonquin wolf.

 What do Eastern Wolves Look Like?

 The eastern wolf can have several different fur colors.
-Some have a coat that is grayish-brown whilst others may have more of a red tint to their coat.
+Some have a grayish-brown coat whilst others may have more of a red tint to their coat.
 There are usually dark hairs starting at the shoulders leading down to the tail.
 The chest of the eastern wolf is reddish-brown or blonde.
 The snout and legs are generally reddish-brown.

 The eastern wolf is smaller in size than the gray wolf but larger than a coyote.
 Due to its diet of fast-moving animals such as white-tailed deer, the eastern wolf is much more slender than other wolves.